wp-plugins/mycred/readme.txt

 > #### Plugin Support
 > Free support is offered Monday - Friday 9 - 5 (GMT+1).
 Please note that myCRED has it's own [support forum](http://mycred.me/support/forums/) which is prioritised over the wordpress.org support forum!

+> #### Happy Holidays!
+> Please note that official support is closed from December 20th - 28th due to the holidays.
+I hope you have a great holiday and join me in 2015.

 I felt that todays WordPress community lacks a flexible points management system.
 Existing system often feel restrictive, stale or lack support for popular plugins.